HWaymentSteele/NMR_scripts/README.md

 # Error analysis for CPMG data

 CPMG experiments often have duplicates performed at a few `ncyc` values.
-We find the best practice for estimating error is to report
+It is therefore possible to estimate uncertainty either from between duplicates, or from spectrum signal/noise.
+We view the best practice for estimating error is to use the larger of the two for each peak analyzed.

-`max(error from duplicates, error from spectrum noise)`

-for each peak analyzed.
 These scripts were created to do this analysis using output from PINT.

 Workflow: